 Daisy has more than 41 years of experience in secondary education as a teacher, vice principal and principal; of the 41 years, more than 34 years are in higher education as a counselor, faculty, director, vice president and president/CEO.
 He has served as an associate director at the New England Association of Schools and Colleges, Inc., providing accreditation services to public secondary schools.

-He holds a doctorate in education in educational leadership from Nova Southeastern University in Florida, master of arts in history from the University of Massachusetts, and master of education in educational administration and bachelor of arts in history from Suffolk University, in Massachusetts.
+He holds a doctorate in education in educational leadership from Nova Southeastern University in Florida, and master of education in educational administration and bachelor of arts in history from Suffolk University, in Massachusetts.